Money

 But the vast success of micro creditors has shown that this thinking is incorrect.
 Poor people can and do pay back as long as they are accountable.

-For example, a rice seller claimed she couldn't pay back the loan because her stock had to be stolen.
-A Duterimbere respective visited her hose, and she found to sack of rice was hidden.
+For example, a rice seller claimed she couldn’t pay back the loan because her stock had been stolen.
+A Duterimbere respective visited her house, and she found to sack of rice was hidden.

 To combat such faults, the company sent a message to the borrower that they absolutely have to pay back loans.
 If the borrower fails to repay, she can not borrow again with no excuses.